JLuc/scribus-project-manager/README.md

 See -h option for more

-## Produce personal printing version
+## Produce PDF version for personal printer

+A deskjet printer version doesnt require bleeds.
-`mak -nobleeds` will produce a PDF without cropmarks and with document's settings 0 bleeds.
+`makebook -nobleeds` will produce a PDF without cropmarks and with document's settings 0 bleeds.
+This option produces a PDF with a `-nobleeds` suffix.

+It's also possible to produce an ink-thrifty and focus-friendly version without images, that will be perfect for proofreading :
+`makebook -noimagess`
+This option produces a PDF with a `-noimages` suffix.

 ## Other options

 Try `-?` option for each tool so as to see main options.
 Mainly makebook example  (to be split in 2 files : makebook and project.config)

-#Other
+# Other

 ## TODO